 - Vanguard Small-Cap Index Fund ETF Shares (VB)

-How much of each fund you will be invested in is determined by which investor profile you fall into.
-For example, if you are an Aggressive investor, then 100% of your portfolio will be invested in stock ETF’s.
-If you are considered conservative, then only 40% will be in stocks, with the remainder in bonds.
+How much of each fund you are invested in is determined by your investor profile.
+For example, with the Acorns aggressive portfolio, 100% of your investments will be invested in stock ETF’s.
+If you are considered conservative, then only 20% will be in stocks, with the remainder in bonds.
 Each investor profile has its own unique allocation.

 An advantage of investing with Acorns that you have the option to change your investor profile.
 For example, if you want attempt to improve long-term investment returns, you can change your profile from Moderate to Moderately Aggressive.
 Of course, greater risk or investment volatility accompanies a more aggressive portfolio.

 Once your portfolio is established, Acorns provides automatic rebalancing, to make sure that your portfolio percentages remain within the recommended allocations.